Decoding courtyard living at a London townhouse designed by Gianni Botsford

-For the November issue (224*) the Wallpaper* fashion team are leaving behind the cool courtyards of this inner-city oasis designed by architect Gianni Botsford, packing up a trunk of resort wear and heading out of the city towards warmer climes.
+For the November issue (W*224) the Wallpaper* fashion team is leaving behind the cool courtyards of this inner-city oasis designed by architect Gianni Botsford, packing up a trunk of resort wear and heading out of the city towards warmer climes.
 First stop, the Bahamas – we’re crating-up the artwork too of course, we’ll need it on the yacht.

-The town house built of smooth steel, concrete, light and shadow was the location of our 'Smart move' shoot and a hidden jewel in London’s ‘Zone One’: ‘Essentially what you have is a very private world that can take you away from London, partly because you don’t get a reference to your context or see what’s around,’ says Botsford.
+The town house built of smooth steel, concrete, light and shadow was the location of our ‘Smart Move’ fashion shoot and a hidden jewel in central London: ‘Essentially what you have is a very private world that can take you away from London, partly because you don’t get a reference to your context or see what’s around,’ says Botsford.

 Surrounded by houses and walls, the enclosed site that runs approximately 40m by 15m was previously the location of a cosmetics factory and then an antiques warehouse, before it became a house in 2005.
 ‘The building had no outlook,’ says Botsford.
 Which is why he decided to design ‘inwards’, prescribing a series of courtyards each with a different character to create the house ‘its own’ inverted views.